 CBT extends beyond just talking things through, and a treatment plan often includes techniques and exercises such as writing in a journal, engaging in relaxation and mindfulness activities or taking part in physical and social activities.
 It is important to note that while treatment is short term, it is not a quick and easy process and requires expertise from the therapist and a firm commitment and active participation from the patient to work together towards their common goal.
 CBT is also not the most effective method when it comes to treating severe mental disorders and illnesses, while it can form a part of the treatment plan, it is rarely used as the only treatment plan.

 Developed in the 1970s, DBT was initially used to treat individuals who were chronically preoccupied with suicidal thoughts or suffering from Borderline Personality Disorder.
-It has since become one of the preferred types of psychotherapy to treat individuals who suffer from very severe emotional dysregulation and for individuals who have found very little or no success at all with other types of therapy.
+It has since become one of the preferred kinds of psychotherapy to treat individuals who suffer from very severe emotional dysregulation and for individuals who have found very little or no success at all with other types of therapy.

 Treatment using DBT is based on the idea of problem-solving and allowing the patient to accept or come to terms with their situation and uses dialectical (two opposite concepts such as change and acceptance, coming together) methods to do so.